ruzhila/devstrip/README.md

-# DevCleaner
+# DevStrip

-DevCleaner is a command-line utility that helps macOS developers reclaim disk space by pruning stale build products and language-specific caches.
+DevStrip is a command-line utility that helps macOS developers reclaim disk space by pruning stale build products and language-specific caches.
 It scans common project folders under your home directory as well as any paths you provide, reports the reclaimable space, and optionally deletes the selected directories for you.

 ## Requirements